M-6 motorway (Pakistan): History

 China State Construction Engineering won the project after bidding process in May 2017 with anticipated ground work to be started by August 2017 and finish the same by December 2019.
 The construction contract was awarded in July 2017 however, construction is not started yet due to pending Government and NHA decision.
+This also meant the original centralized framework was abandoned.
+The National Highway Authority (NHA) subsequently canceled the blanket contract and completely restructured the project into a decentralized Public-Private Partnership (PPP) model.
+To prevent foreign monopoly controls and accelerate mobilization, the 306 km corridor was divided into five independent geographic sections, allowing domestic contractors and local engineering teams to take over the civil works and execution.

-As of April, 2021, the Central Development Working Party (CDWP) recommended the Rs 191.47 bn, 306 km Hyderabad–Sukkur Motorway project to the Executive Committee of the National Economic Council (Ecnec).
+As of April, 2021, the Central Development Working Party (CDWP) recommended the Rs 191.47 bn, 306-kilometre (190 mi) Hyderabad–Sukkur Motorway project to the Executive Committee of the National Economic Council (Ecnec).

 The construction of Hyderabad–Sukkur Motorway (M-6) will be done under public-private financing mode on the Build-Operate-Transfer (BOT) basis.